jmgoyesc/cloud-benchmark_questdb_mongodb/iac/README.md

 terraform destroy
 ```

+At the end of this step, there should be 2 AMIs with the following names:

+- cbs_ami_mongodb
+- cbs_ami_mongodb

 ### Step 2 - Benchmark infrastructure

 Create the infrastructure for the experiment using AMIs from step 1